 Prior experience in journalism or communication is an advantage, but not a requirement.
 In our newsroom we will teach the basics of reporting and with the help of co-students with more reporting experience, you will even be able to make short audiovisual-productions.

-Cross-border Journalism is offered on bachelor level with options to require honours level, through extra assignments and personal achievements.
-Honours level is rewarded with a HU-honours star certificate.
+Cross-border Journalism is offered on bachelor level with honours level, through more complex assignments and personal achievements.
+Honours level is rewarded with 1-2 HU-honours stars.

 1. News gathering and research

 Selecting topics and contextualising journalistic topics on international and/or European level, based on your own journalism research, including the use and analyses of data (qualitative and quantitative).

 2. Journalism Production